Paritutu/paritutu.github.io/_posts/2025-02-19-exposures.markdown

 date:   2025-02-19 12:14:49 +1300
 categories:
 ---
-Exposures revised Paritutu 1960s exposures from high temperature reactions involved both 2,4,5-T and 2,4-D that released dioxins, furans and PCBs
+Revised Paritutu 1960s exposures from high temperature reactions involved both 2,4,5-T and 2,4-D that released dioxins, furans and PCBs

 ESR 2004-05 found elevated serum TCDD in Paritutu residents with at least two years pre 1969 exposure to high temperature reactions.
-One result of 33 after 1968 (1408) was demonstrably elevated but had ignored yet evidenced study area residence 1961 to 1963 and possible farming herbicide exposures 1963 to 1969.
+One result of the 33 after 1968 (1408) was demonstrably elevated but had ignored yet evidenced study area residence 1961 to 1963 and possible farming herbicide exposures 1963 to 1969.

 ![recommended-dichotomy-all-age-paritutu-tcdd](recommended-dichotomy-all-age-paritutu-tcdd.png)